Equivariant Degenerations of Plane Curve Orbits: Degeneration II: Acquiring nodes and cusps

-In light of \Cref{node-effect}, we will now compute the degree of the orbit closure of $C_{BN}$.
+In light of \Cref{nodecusp}, in order to employ the strategy implicit in \Cref{principle} we will need to compute the degree of the orbit closure $\P \Orb(C_{BN})$.
 In principle, this can be deduced by applying the algorithm of Aluffi and Faber in \cite{AF00}.
-We provide an independent calculation in this section.
+We provide an independent calculation in this section, as an extra check.